slackapi/python-slack-sdk/docs/content/installation.md

 Depending on the scopes granted to the token, it potentially has the ability to read and write data.
-Treat these tokens just as you would a password \-- don't publish them, don't check them into source code, don't share them with others.
+Treat these tokens just as you would a password — don't publish them, don't check them into source code, and don't share them with others.